dhis2/dhis2-docs-implementation/content/reference_implementation/laboratory-interoperability.md

 about, and a named owner for the error log.

 **What this reference implementation does.** It is driven from DHIS2's lab requests and only asks the laboratory about specimen IDs it already knows, so every report it fetches already has a lab request to land on.
+That boundary rests on the specimen ID being unique: it expects at most one report per specimen ID, and its behaviour is undefined if the laboratory returns more than one.
 Within that boundary: an empty specimen ID is skipped; an incomplete lab request is passed over; a specimen with no report yet is reconsidered on the next cycle; a correction updates the result event in place.
 Imports are checked and logged, and a failed import retries on the next cycle.
 Visibility is the logs.

 ### 7. Which standard and implementation guide { #lab_interop_decision_standard }